Investigation underway after man found dead in downtown McAllen

 The McAllen Police Department responded to a report of a man found deceased at the 400 block of S. 16th Street Thursday at around 1 p.m.

 According to department spokesperson Lt.
-Joel Morales, police are currently investigating the cause of death.
+Joel Morales, police are currently investigating the cause of death, but do not suspect foul play.

 This is a developing story, check back for updates.